For the students. With the students.

 What it means to be a member

-As mentioned, all students regularly enrolled in a Bachelor or Master programme at USI are automatically and by right part of the Corporation.
+As mentioned, all students regularly enrolled in a Bachelor or Master programme at USI are automatically part of the Corporation.
 As members of the Corporation they have the right to:

 - elect whoever leads the Corporation, i.e. the Student Council;